 You may not think HVAC systems are the most interesting thing in the world, but these facts may surprise you.

 In 1902, Willis Carrier invented the modern air conditioner to help the Sackett-Wilhelms Lithographing and Publishing Company fix their printing problems.
-High heat and humidity was causing the paper to change size as it ran through the press, causing problems with the inking process.
+High heat and humidity were causing the paper to change size as it ran through the press, causing problems with the inking process.
 While cooling methods were available, there was no way to control the humidity.
 Carrier’s invention was able to cool the indoor space while maintaining a consistent indoor humidity level.

 Later, Carrier formed the Carrier Engineering Corporation, which is worth over $13 billion today.

 Although Carrier invented the first air conditioner in 1902, residential units were still a far way off.
 The first residential air conditioner was installed in 1914 and was enormous—over 7 feet high, 6 feet wide, and 20 feet long.

 Despite the size, people were willing to spend around $10,000-$50,000 for one.
 In today’s time, that would be $120,000-$600,000!
 Only the extremely wealthy were able to afford residential air conditioning units.
 The next time you complain about the high cost of a new HVAC system, remember what they used to cost.

 Herbert Hoover was the first U.S. president to have air conditioning in the White House.
 The U.S. government spent $30,000 to have an air conditioning system installed.

 Due to the lack of air conditioning in summer, schools and businesses would shut down for the summer.
 The tradition continues today, and in most European countries workers still receive about a month off work.